-^{3.} QUADAS-2 was used to assess risk of bias.
-All studies were considered to be at tow risk or loas for the 95% Orl for false positives may lead to different decisions depending on which confidence limits are assumed.
+Studies were conducted in asymptomatic patients and annost expressively in volvours, or the composite reference standard.
+QUADAS-2 was used to assess risk of bias.
+All studies were considered to be at low risk of bias for the composite reference standard.
+The 95% Orl for false positives may lead to different decisions depending on which confidence limits are assumed.
 This was a borderline judgment.
 No points were downgraded.